Don's Cafe, CR0 1RG

 - Mon-Sat: 7am-5pm; Sun: 8am-4pm

-Don's Cafe is a small greasy spoon cafe located on Surrey Street Market in central Croydon.
+Small greasy spoon cafe on Surrey Street Market in central Croydon.

 The decor is traditional greasy spoon — formica tables with fixed seats attached to them.
 A small open kitchen produces a wide variety of meals including the expected range of all-day breakfasts and other more lunch-friendly foods.
 The breakfasts are a typical example of the genre — you won't find organic bacon or free range eggs or anything remotely posh on offer here.
 The customers include local tradesmen, which can only be taken as a sign of quality to those who appreciate a good greasy spoon.

-As of May 2009 there are 5 or 6 set breakfast plates available, priced between £3.50 and £4.50 but they're happy to remove or add things as you wish, and the prices for extras are clearly advertised (between about 50p and £1 depending what you want added).
+There are 5 or 6 set breakfast plates available, but they're happy to remove or add things as you wish, and the prices for extras are clearly advertised.
 Breakfasts come with a mug of tea or coffee and a choice of bread and butter or toast.

 Robbie and colleagues tried out the breakfast options in May 2009.
 The sausages were basic but functional, though the bacon was nicely cooked — just crisping up around the edges, but not dry.
 The hashbrowns came from a packet, as did the chips, though both were acceptable.
 The fried mushrooms were good though.